prathamdupare/blog/content/posts/NextJS-Guide-1/index.md

 - You can optionally use a src directory in the root of your project to separate your application's code from configuration files.

-> Note: The latest versions of Next.js use the 'app' router, we will be using that in this series.
+> Note: The latest versions of Next.js uses the 'app' router, we will be using that in this series.

 ### Running the Dev Server